Satya-Permana/Satya-Permana/README.md

-- Satya Permana Landau
+- Satya Permana
 - Gubernur Freljord
-- Pemerintah Provinsi Freljord
+- Pemerintah Negara Bagian Freljord
 - Ketua Greater Freljord Area
-- Sukses Freljord untuk Runeterra!
-Bersama Menuju Freljord SATU (Sejahtera, Aman, Tangguh, Unik)
+- #JagaFreljord
+- 24 | Onwards!
+A New Journey Begin.
 <!---
 Satya-Permana/Satya-Permana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.